SuraKhalaf/RW_Files/README.md

 # RW_Files
-Read from a file and write it to another file
+Read from a file and write it to another file using C#